DANC - Dance

 DANC 210.
 Ballet Technique 1 (2).

-Introduces basic technique, positions, basic steps, proper body alignment, classroom structure, etiquette and ballet vocabulary.
+Beginning level ballet technique class is designed to introduce basic technique, positions, basic steps, body alignment, classroom structure, etiquette and ballet vocabulary.
 Repeatable for credit.

 DANC 225.
 Dance History: Ancient Civilization to Early 1900s (3).